 How do I place a bid?

-To place a bid, you will first need to select the lot by either selecting the lot title in blue, or selecting the blue Bid button.
+To place a bid on the lot page, you will first need to select the lot by either selecting the lot title in blue, or selecting the image of the lot.

 Within the lot you are able to place a bid in the bidding area located to the right of the lot image.
 To place a bid you will simply enter an amount into the 'Enter your max bid' field and select Place Bid.